athos/sweet-array/README.md

   (aset (- k 1) elemk))
 ```

-This form can be used to initialize arbitrarily nested arrays:
+This form can be used to initialize arrays of any dimensionality:

 ```clojure
 ;; 2-d double array